apache/openwhisk-catalog/README.md

 ### Install openwhisk-catalog

-We should be able to run the script installCatalog.sh to install the catalog like:
+We should be able to run the script [packages/installCatalog.sh](packages/installCatalog.sh) to install the catalog like:

 ```
 ./packages/installCatalog.sh [catalog_auth_key] [api_host]